LouisMazel/maz-ui/packages/docs/docs/components/maz-stepper.md

 ---
-description: MazStepper is a stand-alone UI component to
+description: MazStepper is a standalone UI component to
 ---

 # MazStepper